 When the health LED on the front panel illuminates either amber or red, the server is experiencing a health event.
-For more information on the combination of these LEDs, see Systems Insight Display combined LED descriptions on page 14).
+For more information on the combination of these LEDs, see Systems Insight Display combined LED descriptions).

 Systems Insight Display combined LED descriptions